daDiz/LGH_cluster/README.md

 # LGH_cluster
 Using local graphlet frequency to predict Hawkes process event count

 Note: LGH_server is desired to run on a cluster.
-It has been tested on big red 2, a supercomputer at Indiana University.
+It has been tested on Big Red II at Indiana University https://kb.iu.edu/d/bcqt.

 ## Set up
 The following modules need to be loaded on the cluster.